ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 Locate the image in the patch repository as an **important** Host Extension.

-#### Patching the ESXi Hosts
+#### Patching the ESXi hosts
 {: #vc_vsphere_upgrade-procedure-esxi-patch}

-After the upgrade, it is recommended that you apply all critical and non-critical ESXi server patches.
+After the upgrade, it is recommended that you apply your custom baseline for the ESXi host patches.

+1. Verify the correct version of the supported ESXi host patches.
+For more information, see [Software BOM for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_bom#vc_bom-software).
+2. Create your custom baseline.
+For more information, see [Creating baselines and attaching to inventory objects](/docs/services/vmwaresolutions?topic=vmware-solutions-vum-baselines).
-1. From the vCenter user interface, select the cluster containing the hosts to be patched.
+3. From the vCenter Server UI, select the cluster containing the ESXi hosts to be patched.
-2. Click the **updates** tab in the navigation pane and select the **Host Updates** tab.
-Select **Critical Host Patches (Predefined)**.
-Repeat the procedure to upgrade the ESXi hosts.
-3. Click the **updates** tab in the navigation pane and select the **Host Updates** tab.
-Select **Non-Critical Host Patches (Predefined)**.
-Repeat the procedure to upgrade the ESXi hosts.
+4. Click the **updates** tab in the navigation pane and select the **Host Updates** tab.
+Select your custom baseline and repeat the procedure to upgrade the ESXi hosts.

 You might need to shut down the Zerto zVRA VMs again as part of this process.
 {:note}